-The DATA_IN bus is an input to the host.
-The DATA_IN bus provides NIC status indication to the host.
+The DATA_IN bus is an input to the host and provides NIC status indication.
 The default implementation is completed with two 8-bit 74LV165 parallel in to serial out shift registers in a cascaded implementation.
 Up to four shift registers may be implemented to provide additional NIC status indication to the host platform.

 DATA_IN shift registers 0 & 1 are mandatory for all cards.
-DATA_IN shift registers 2 & 3 are optional depending on the card type.
-DATA_IN shift register 2 may be used for future revisions of the scan chain.
-DATA_IN shift registers 2 & 3 are required for card implementations with 5-8 ports.
+DATA_IN shift registers 2 & 3 are optional depending on the card type and fields being reported to the host.
+DATA_IN shift register 2 may be used to indicate future defintions of the scan chain bit stream.
+DATA_IN shift registers 3 (in conjunction with shift register 2) are required for reporting link/activity indication on card implementations with 5-8 ports.

 The host should read the DATA_IN bus multiple (TBD) times to qualify the incoming data stream.